Alicia Sacramone: Other activities

 In June 2008, Sacramone and her teammates Shawn Johnson and Nastia Liukin became the first female athletes ever to be signed as CoverGirl spokesmodels.
 Sacramone is also a member of Team 24 Fitness and serves as a spokeswoman for the fitness company.
 In 2009, she also appeared in a Gatorade commercial that spoofed Monty Python and the Holy Grail as "Alicia, The Girl Who Made Horse Trotting Noises."

 During the summer of 2009, Sacramone briefly stayed in Los Angeles and designed for Tank Farm, a men's fashion company.
 She has discussed her intent to return to college in the media, but announced in August 2009 that she was not intending to return to Brown University.
 "I plan to continue school, [but] I’m looking into transferring somewhere in Boston," she said in an interview with Inside Gymnastics magazine.
 "Brown is a great school and I loved it, but it was just not the best atmosphere for me; maybe a little too liberal.
 It was a great two years, and I learned a lot about myself and from the professors and coaches there.
 I’m looking at Boston University, Boston College and Harvard.
 I want to weigh my options before I make an ultimate decision, but I would love to transfer to Harvard.
 I think that would be pretty much ideal."

 Sacramone appeared nude in ESPN's 2011 "Body Issue" and talked about how her body had evolved throughout her elite career and the changes in her self-perception.

 On December 15, 2015, it was announced that Sacramone had been inducted as a 2016 class of the USA Gymnastics Hall of Fame.

 In 2013, Sacramone was inducted into the Louisiana Italian American Sports Hall of Fame, located at the American Italian Cultural Center.

 Personal life

 Sacramone announced her engagement to former Notre Dame and NFL quarterback Brady Quinn in August 2013 and they married in March 2014.
-On August 6, 2016, she announced the birth of their first daughter, Sloan Scott Quinn, on Instagram.
-They welcomed their second daughter, Teagan Marie Quinn, on July 6, 2018.
-Their third daughter, Cassidy Nicole Quinn, was born on February 12, 2020.
+In August 2016, she announced the birth of their first daughter, on Instagram.
+They welcomed their second daughter in July 2018.
+Their third daughter was born in February 2020.
+Their first son was born in March 2023 and their second son was born in January 2025.